Romania and the euro: The delays in adhering to the ERM II

-In June 2015, Romania's Prime Minister Victor Ponta said he was open to the idea of holding a referendum on euro adoption.
-However, the decisive trio, the President, BNR Governor and Finance Minister did not consider this option.
+In June 2015, Romania's Prime Minister Victor Ponta said that although it had not yet been debated as a concrete political proposal in the government, he was open to the idea of holding a referendum on euro adoption in 2017 or 2018, although he acknowledged this matter would be solely up for the President of Romania to decide.
+The President, BNR Governor and Finance Minister however did not consider or plan for this referendum idea to be developed any further.